ca0v/ef-lab/README.md

 18. **When Should You Use Sub-Contexts in Transactions?** - Repository/service layer patterns
 19. **Nested Transactions Are Not Truly Nested** - Savepoints and transaction reality

+### No-Tracking Queries (5 tests)
+20. **No-Tracking Queries Cannot Be Modified and Saved** - AsNoTracking entities are read-only
+21. **Tracking the Same Entity Twice Causes Conflict** - The common "already being tracked" error
+22. **Update Conflict: Attaching Entity Already Being Tracked** - Disconnected entity pattern pitfall
+23. **AsNoTracking Improves Performance** - When and why to use AsNoTracking
+24. **AsNoTrackingWithIdentityResolution** - Preventing duplicate instances

-**Total: 19 tests** - All intentionally fail to teach EF Core pitfalls!
+**Total: 24 tests** - All intentionally fail to teach EF Core pitfalls!

 More tests coming soon!
 Check [TUTORIAL.md](TUTORIAL.md) for detailed explanations.